5 Signs You're A Helicopter Parent

 Typically, helicopter parents not only hover over their child, but also focus constantly on how great their child is.
-They tell their children with excessive frequency how special he is, how talented she is, and so on.
 And while helping your child develop self-confidence is important, this can lead to an inflated sense of self-worth.

 Entitlement refers to having the sense that you deserve special privileges simply because of who you are.
-It extends out further than the children of diva movie stars and includes many children of helicopter parents.
-The problem?
-Not only are entitled individuals tough to be with, but they are also extremely unhappy and have difficulty cultivating strong relationships.
+Not only are entitled individuals tough to be with, but they are often extremely unhappy and have difficulty cultivating strong relationships.

 So are you a helicopter parent?
 Or do you know someone who is?
 Share with us below.